bplowry/bplowry.github.io/content/blog/ndc-sydney-2019/index.md

 ![](./css-grid-what-is-this-magic.jpg)

-In the beginning there was darkness
+In the beginning there was darkness.

-Then HTML pages
+- Then HTML pages
-Then tables for layout
+- Then tables for layout
-Then floats and clear fix and all the container divs that come with that Then flexbox allowed responsiveness across one axis Then CSS grid opened up the other axis as well
+- Then floats and clear fix and all the container divs that come with that
+- Then flexbox allowed responsiveness across one axis
+- Then CSS grid opened up the other axis as well

 So, now, we can use semantic HTML for the structure and CSS for the layout.
 Like we should have been doing.
-No wrapper divs
+No wrapper `div`s

 `fr` unit is like flex basis.
 Add up the numbers (1fr + 2fr = 3fr), and each element will grow proportionally to "their" `fr` (2fr twice as big as 1fr)

-Minmax can help you deal with leftover space, e.g. when you don't know how many rows you need/columns
+`minmax()` can help you deal with leftover space, e.g. when you don't know how many rows you need/columns

-Grid + flex = 🎉
+Grid + flex = <span role="img" title="party">🎉</span>

-Browser support
+Browser support:

-CSS Grid ~91%
+- CSS Grid ~91%
-Flex box 98%
+- Flex box 98%
-Sub grid 😬 Firefox 71 (as yet unreleased)
+- Sub grid 😬 Firefox 71 (as yet unreleased)

+Use `@supports(display: grid)` (IE _thinks_ it supports grid, though) or `@supports(grid-template-areas: '.')` to figure out if grid is supported.
+Put your grid code inside the query and a fall-back outside, if you need to support it.

 [Back to top](#)